Appeals court: New Orleans judges have conflict on fines

-NEW ORLEANS (AP) - A federal appeals court says state criminal court judges in New Orleans have a conflict of interest when they are faced with deciding whether some defendants are able to pay fines and fees that partially fund court expenses.
+NEW ORLEANS (AP) - Criminal court judges in New Orleans have a conflict of interest when they are faced with deciding whether some defendants are able to pay fines and fees that partially fund their court’s expenses, a federal appeals panel has ruled.

-The decision from the 5th U.S. Circuit Court of Appeals upholds a lower court ruling that the New Orleans judges must provide a “neutral forum” for determining whether a defendant can pay.
+The decision from the 5th U.S. Circuit Court of Appeals upholds a lower court ruling that the New Orleans-based state district court judges must provide a “neutral forum” for determining whether a defendant can pay.

 The state judges had argued they were not swayed by their court’s financial interest when they determine whether a defendant was able to pay a fine or fee.

+But the three-judge 5th Circuit panel noted that the fines and fees in question go into a fund controlled by the state judges and make up a significant portion of the court budget.
+The ruling written by 5th Circuit Judge James Graves Jr., said the circumstances pose a temptation that could influence the state judges’ decisions - although Graves added a footnote: “In so concluding, we do not in any way suggest that the Judges actually succumbed to that ‘temptation.’”

 The appellate decision was dated Friday and became public Tuesday.
 It came in a 2015 lawsuit filed by people who said they were unconstitutionally jailed for failure to pay fines and fees.
+That suit accused New Orleans criminal court judges of running what amounted to a “debtors’ prison.”

+Among the plaintiffs was Ashton Brown, age 21 when the suit was filed, who said he had court fees arising from a conviction in a 2013 theft case and a later drug possession case.
+After the drug case was resolved, he was returned to jail because of his prior unpaid debts, and he languished there for weeks until his family could scrape together a $100 payment, the lawsuit said.

+U.S. District Judge Sarah Vance in New Orleans eventually ruled that the New Orleans judges had violated defendants’ rights by failing to make inquiries on their ability to pay.
+The judges did not appeal Vance’s finding that failing to make inquiries into defendants’ ability to pay before jailing them was unconstitutional.
+They did appeal her finding that the judges needed to provide a “neutral forum” for determining whether they are able to pay.

 Sign up for Daily Newsletters